 Understanding of Conversatio morum Description Practical consequences Implications for emerging visions of leadership in contemporary Benedictine school chaplaincy The nature of Conversatio Conversatio Chaplains need to Conversatio morum is morum requires a nurture a morum understood as the community to community culture daily conversion patiently accept which is non- of life which mistakes and judgemental and enables one to support the in which people become more individual's effort know how to Christ-like. to become more become more Christ-like.
 Christ-like.
-Conversatio Conversatio Conversatio Chaplains need to morum in the morum is best morum requires create a school school understood in pupils to be able to culture in which community school as make mistakes there is time and openness to and to learn from space for pupils to growth and them in a culture of make mistakes change with a healthy and to learn from focus upon God. competition and choice. them.
-Conversatio Conversatio Conversatio Chaplains must morum and morum guides the morum was a model conversatio chaplaincy chaplaincy and cornerstone of morum in their onapianoy grows out of it.
-It chaplaincy practice relationships with was a visible part and teaching. one another and of the Koinonia in Chaplains forgave with the wider Benedictine and were forgiven. school community. schools. , , , , , , , , , , , , , , , , , , ,
+Conversatio Conversatio Conversatio Chaplains need to morum in the morum is best morum requires create a school school understood in pupils to be able to culture in which community school as make mistakes there is time and openness to and to learn from space for pupils to growth and them in a culture of make mistakes change with a healthy and to learn from focus upon God. competition and them.
+0 0 " choice.
+01 1 : Conversatio Conversatio Conversatio Chaplains must morum and morum guides the morum was a model conversatio chaplaincy chaplaincy and cornerstone of morum in their grows out of it.
+It chaplaincy practice relationships with one another and was a visible part of the Koinonia in and teaching. with the wider Benedictine Chaplains forgave and were forgiven. school community. schools. and were forgiven.
+School community.